pladaria/amiibo-webapp/README.md

 Visit at [amiibo.org](https://amiibo.org).

-Better viewed using a mobile device
+Best viewed using a mobile device